Sign up for restaurant insights

 Find the food holidays that fit

-For example, it doesn’t make much sense to launch a huge National Hot Dog Day campaign (July 20) if your menu is classic French.
+For example, it doesn’t make much sense to launch a huge National Hot Dog Day campaign (July 23) if your menu serves classic French cuisine.
 Start with your own concept and see which food holidays feel like an authentic fit.

 Pick your promotion